grea09/color/article/article.md

 Resolvers are a set of actions and causal links $r = \langle A_r , L_r \rangle$ that fixes flaws.
 A resolver for a subgoal is an action $a_r \in A$ that has $s$ as an effect $s \in eff(a_r)$ inserted along with a causal link noted $a_r \xrightarrow{s} a_s$.
 The usual resolvers for a threat are either $a_t \to a_i$ or $a_j \to a_t$ which are called respectively promotion and demotion links.
 Another resolver is called a white knight that is an action $a_k$ that reestablishes $t$ after $a_t$ along with an ordering constraint $a_t \to a_k$ and a causal link $a_k \xrightarrow{t} a_j$.

 ### Solution
-The solution of a PSP problem is a valid partial plan that respect the specification of said problem (only using actions in $A$ and having the correct initial and goal step).
+The solution of a PSP problem is a valid partial plan that respects the specification of said problem (only using actions in $A$ and having the correct initial and goal step).

 <div class="definition" name="Consistency">
 A partial plan is consistent if it contains no ordering cycles.
 That means that the directed graph formed by step as vertices and causal links as edges isn't cyclical.
 This is important to guarantee the soundness of the algorithm.